-RESEARCHING A CANADIAN WHO DIED IN THE FIRST WORLD WAR - GUIDANCE SHEET
+RESEARCHING A WOMAN WHO DIED IN THE FIRST WORLD WAR - GUIDANCE SHEET

-This bitesize guide is designed to help you research a Canadian, or someone serving with the Canadian Forces who died in the First World War.
-Firstly, you will need to decide who you will research... this might be a relative, or you could choose a name from a local war memorial, or you might select a name from a Commonwealth War Graves (CWGC) headstone in one of our cemeteries, or within a churchyard local to you.
-The first stage of your research starts with the Commonwealth War Graves Commission Casualty Database.
-At CWGC, we keep a record of the place of burial or commemoration of all the men and women of the Britain and Commonwealth who died in the First and Second World Wars.
+This bitesize guide is designed to help you research a woman who died in the First World War.
+Firstly, you will need to decide who you will research... this might be a relative, or you could choose a name from a local war memorial, or you might select a name from a Commonwealth War Graves (CWGC) headstone in one of our cemeteries, or within a parish churchyard local to you.
+The first stage of your research starts with the Commonwealth War Graves CommissionCasualty Database.
+At CWGC, we keep a record of the place of burial or commemoration of all British and Commonwealth soldiers who died in the First and Second World Wars.